praghav444/manuscript-meter/README.md

 # ManuscriptMeter 📄

-**A free, privacy-first tool for computing journal submission statistics from Word manuscripts.**
+**A tool for computing journal submission statistics from Word manuscripts.**

 ---